drvinhhoang/drvinhhoang/README.md

 Minimalist pomodoro timer, with nature sounds, local notification, haptic feedback, play sound in background.

 Minimalist Pomodoro timer, with nature sounds, local notification, haptic feedback, play sound in the background.
 I made this project in 10 days.
 Since I don't have a degree in technology.
 I need to have something to show my ability.
 So, I give myself 10 days to build this project.
 I did everything myself, from design, to publish to Appstore.
 It's quite stressful, but finally, it's done.
-I know that this is just a tiny achievement.
+I know this is just a tiny achievement.
 If I want to become a well-rounded developer.
 I have to learn much much more.

 <img src="Images/focusInNature/focusInNatureGreen_iphone12black_portrait.png" width="220" >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="Images/focusInNature/setting.png" width="220" >&nbsp;&nbsp;&nbsp;<img src="Images/focusInNature/screen.gif" width="220" style="margin-bottom: 200px;" >